 What to Expect

-You should come to the program with an open mind, eager for new experiences, and dedicated to tackling the serious issues that face India.
+You should come to the program with an open mind, eager for new experiences, and dedicated to better understanding the serious issues that face India.
 Participants must be physically fit, eager to hike with a backpack, and prepared to go without many of the comforts of life at home.
 Living conditions are often primitive.
 Those with a history of altitude sensitivity should not apply.

 At Putney we take pride in our reputation for careful, thorough planning and attention to detail.
 The descriptions of our high school summer programs abroad are based on our experiences in previous summers and our plans for this summer.
 It is inevitable that some things described here will not happen exactly as presented.
 To get the most out of the Putney experience, participants need to be flexible in responding to unforeseen situations, and creative in taking advantage of unexpected opportunities.
 We expect Putney participants to share responsibility for the success of their experience.